 The Christian community in the Holy Land represents a physical link between the modern world and the life and times of Christ – they are the ‘living stones’ of our faith.
 Since 1998, the Catholic Bishops' Conference of England and Wales has organised the Holy Land Co-ordination.

-The Home Mission Office sits within the Department for Evangelisation and Catechesis and acts as a point of reference for evangelisation in dioceses, movements and Catholic organisations in England and Wales.
+Our Mission Directorate serves the Department for Evangelisation and Discipleship and acts as a point of reference for evangelisation in dioceses, movements and Catholic organisations in England and Wales.

-'Faith in Politics' is the Bishops' Conference Catholic Parliamentary and Public Affairs internship scheme, which was started in 2003.
-It provides up to eight recently graduated Catholics with intensive experience of political and social action in a spiritual context.
+'Faith in Politics' is the Bishops' Conference Catholic Parliamentary and Public Affairs internship scheme.
+It provides recently graduated Catholics with intensive experience of political and social action in a spiritual context.

-The Department of Dialogue and Unity has a Commitee for Catholic Jewish Relations.
+The Department of Dialogue and Unity has a Committee for Catholic Jewish Relations.
 It works to build the relationship between the Church and Jewish people, thus implementing the official teaching of the Church.

 Liturgy is the divine worship of the Church - all the public acts of worship that take place including the celebration of Mass, the celebration of the Sacraments, and the Divine Office or Daily Prayer of the Church.